Tucker Tensor Train Taylor Series: Numerical experiments

 \section{Numerical experiments}

-We present three sets of numerical results to illustrate our methods.
-In \secref{sec:numerical_random}, we use TR-RMGN and MC-SGD to fit symmetric random preconditioned tensors with Tucker tensor trains.
-For these random tensors, we can compare our methods to a T3-SVD benchmark, which is quasi-optimal.
-Then, in \secref{sec:numerical_darcy}, we use our complete method (using MC-SGD for the fitting step) to form T4S approximations of mappings that depend implicitly on the solution of a Poisson PDE.
-We present two Poisson PDE examples.
-The first example, in \secref{sec:transmission}, illustrates T4S approximation of a mapping for which parameter, $\theta$, is normally distributed.
-The second example, in \secref{sec:outflow}, illustrates a mapping for which $\theta$ is logistically distributed.
-The first example contains the bulk of our numerical results, while the second example is presented to demonstrate how one might construct T4S models if $\theta$ is not normally distributed.
+We present three sets of numerical results.
+In \secref{sec:numerical_random}, we fit symmetric random preconditioned tensors with Tucker tensor trains using TR-RMGN and MC-SGD, comparing against the quasi-optimal T3-SVD benchmark.
+In \secref{sec:numerical_darcy}, we use the complete method (with MC-SGD for the fitting step) to form T4S approximations of two mappings defined implicitly through a Poisson PDE.
+The first (\secref{sec:transmission}), which contains the bulk of our results, is a standard test case: a linear equation, a Gaussian parameter, and a smooth state-trace observable.
+The second (\secref{sec:outflow}) keeps the same Poisson PDE but hardens the problem on every other axis: a nonlinear equation, a non-Gaussian (logistic) parameter, and a less regular boundary-flux observable.
+It also illustrates how to construct T4S models when $\theta$ is not normally distributed.